Salmon oil for dogs: benefits, dosage, and precautions

 🐟 Definition Salmon oil: an omega-3 rich extract derived from salmon flesh.

-⚖️ Recommended dosage 0.5 to 1 ml per 4.5 kg of weight, once or twice a day.
+⚖️ Recommended Dosage 0.5 to 1 ml per 4.5 kg of weight, once or twice daily.

 ⚠️ Precautions Monitor blood clotting and digestive reactions.

 Salmon oil has established itself in dog-loving households as a major nutritional asset.
 Derived from gentle cooking and cold pressing of salmon fillets, it concentrates precious omega-3s essential for canine health.
-Between the enhanced shine of the coat and joint relief, this supplement transforms the daily life of your four-legged companion.
+Between the coat’s enhanced shine and joint relief, this supplement transforms the daily life of your four-legged companion.

 It comes from wild or farmed salmon, often sourced from certified fisheries, selected for their quality.
 During production, a low-temperature extraction is performed to preserve essential fatty acids, notably eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 These molecules regulate inflammation, deeply nourish the skin, and participate in cellular metabolism.
 For a conscientious owner, it is a natural way to provide their dog with a balanced intake, without adding flavor enhancers or preservatives.

-Imagine the cartilage of an old tile floor: over time, the joints become fragile.
-In dogs, salmon oil partly repairs this microscopic wear.
+Imagine the cartilage of an old tile floor: over time, the joints weaken.
+In dogs, salmon oil partially repairs this microscopic wear.
 Several veterinary studies show improved joint flexibility and reduced morning stiffness.
 Moreover, these fatty acids stabilize heart rhythm and regulate blood pressure, two crucial factors for large breeds prone to heart issues.

 Dog in good health thanks to salmon oil

-Each dog has its own tolerance and needs vary according to age, size, and activity level.
-Overdosing can cause digestive issues or changes in blood clotting.
+Each dog has its own tolerance and its need varies according to age, size, and activity level.
+An overdose can cause digestive disorders or changes in blood clotting.
 To establish a precise plan, body weight is taken into account and the dose is gradually increased during the first week, observing the animal’s reaction.

 0–4.5 kg 0.5 ml